microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ##### `UriBaseIdRequiresRelativeUri`: error

-{0}: The '{1}' element of 'originalUriBaseIds' has a 'uriBaseId' property, but its 'uri' property '{2}' is an absolute URI.
+{0}: The '{1}' element of 'originalUriBaseIds' has a 'uriBaseId' property '{2}', but its 'uri' property '{3}' is an absolute URI.
 Since the purpose of the 'uriBaseId' property is to help resolve a relative reference to an absolute URI, it is not allowed when the 'uri' property is already an absolute URIa.

 ##### `TopLevelUriBaseIdMustBeAbsolute`: error